Avoid Reporting Pitfalls in the Canteen: EU Requirements 2025/2027

 Step-by-step plan: From measurement to approved report

-Follow this process to ensure that your canteen operation meets the reporting requirements:
+Follow this process to ensure your canteen operations meet reporting requirements:

 1. Map activity codes

-2. Measure food waste and EPC energy label
+2. Measure food waste and EPC energy rating

 3. Connect digital sources

-Integrate data from POS systems, external weight sensors, or other data sources.
-With the IZY platform, the numbers are collected in one place, so you can export them to Excel/CSV and use them in your sustainability or financial systems.
+Integrate data from POS systems, external scales, or other data sources.
+With the Izy platform, numbers are collected in one place so you can export them to Excel/CSV.

 4. Implement prediction

-Predictive models in Izy Prediction provides up to 95% accuracy (internal pilots).
-Proper forecasting makes it easier to order the right quantities of produce and reduce food waste.
+Predictive models in Izy Prediction provide up to 95% accuracy.
+Correct forecasts make it easier to order the right quantities of raw materials and reduce food waste.

 6. Conduct auditor check

-Before the final report is delivered, you should have it reviewed by an auditor.
-This reduces the risk of costly errors.
+Before the final report is submitted, you should have it reviewed by an auditor.

-Builds that live up to the taxonomy qualify for better loan terms.
-According to DNB's Green Bond Report (Q1 2025), the interest rate cut typically lies at 25—75 basis points for larger properties.
+Buildings that live up to the taxonomy qualify for better loan terms.
+According to DNB's Green Bond report (Q1 2025), the interest rate cut is typically 25-75 basis points for larger properties.

 Lower operating costs

-When food waste is measured and planning becomes more precise, raw material consumption decreases.
-Even a medium-sized canteen can thus save significant amounts each year.
+When food waste is measured and planning becomes more accurate, raw material consumption decreases.
+Even a medium-sized canteen can thus save significant amounts every year.

-Tenants are increasingly placing an emphasis on sustainability.
-A building that documents compliance with the taxonomy stands stronger in the market.
+Tenants are placing increasing emphasis on sustainability.
+A building that documents compliance with the taxonomy is in a stronger position in the market.

 Andre aktuelle artikler